Josh Gorges

-Joshua Daniel Gorges (born August 14, 1984) is a Canadian former professional ice hockey defenseman.
-He is of German ancestry; his grandparents immigrated from Germany to Canada.
+Joshua Daniel Gorges (born August 14, 1984) is a Canadian former professional ice hockey defenceman.
+He is of German ancestry; his grandparents emigrated from Germany to Canada.
 Gorges played in the National Hockey League (NHL) for the San Jose Sharks, Montreal Canadiens and Buffalo Sabres.

 Playing career

 As a youth, Gorges played in the 1998 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Kelowna.

 Gorges played major junior for his hometown Kelowna Rockets of the Western Hockey League (WHL) from 2000 through 2004.
 After going undrafted in 2002, he signed as a free agent with the San Jose Sharks.
-Gorges was named Team WHL captain for the 2003 RE/MAX Canada-Russia Challenge.
+Gorges was named Team WHL captain for the 2003 RE/MAX Canada–Russia Challenge.
 He was also a member of Team Canada at the 2004 World Junior Ice Hockey Championships, where he won a silver medal.
 In 2004, the Rockets (with Gorges as team captain) won the Memorial Cup.

 During the 2004–05 NHL lockout, Gorges played for the Sharks' American Hockey League (AHL) affiliate, the Cleveland Barons.
 He made his debut for the Sharks during the 2005-06 season, skating in 49 games.

 On February 25, 2007, Gorges and a 2007 first-round pick were traded to the Montreal Canadiens in exchange for Craig Rivet and a 2008 fifth-round pick.
 On July 9, 2008, the Canadiens signed Gorges to a three-year, $3.3 million contract extension.

 On February 10, 2010, during a game against the Washington Capitals, Gorges was hit on the left side of the head by a slap shot from Mike Green.
 Gorges remained motionless on the ice for several minutes, with his head bleeding.
 He eventually was helped up by team doctors and helped to the bench.
 The Canadiens eventually won the game 6–5 in OT to end the Capitals 14-game win streak.
 Gorges skated in practice the next day and was quoted as saying "Unless something happens in the next 24 hours, I’ll be in the lineup against the Flyers."